Available 24X7 Call For Free Consultation (281) 587-1111

 What are Mitigating Damages?

 Mitigating damages means minimizing your damages, a concept the law recognizes in certain circumstances.
-For personal injury victims in Texas, knowing how to reduce damages is important.
+For personal injury victims in Texas, understanding how to minimize damages is crucial.
 This means taking steps to prevent things from getting worse.
-One key step is to get the medical treatment you need before your condition worsens.
+A crucial step is to receive the necessary medical treatment before your condition worsens.

 Defendants can argue that a person did not “mitigate damages.”
-This means they say the injured person did not take reasonable steps to prevent their injuries from getting worse.
+This means they claim the injured person did not take reasonable steps to prevent their injuries from worsening.
 The defendant seeks to avoid paying those “additional” damages.

 In short, an insurance defense lawyer seeks to limit damages by saying the client did not adequately address their injuries.